The Rise of Language Models in Mining Software Repositories: A Survey: Introduction

-Given their transformative potential, LMs have been rapidly adopted within the MSR community, with a growing body of work exploring their use across a range of tasks, such as issue classification~\cite{2023-35,2023-35-1,2023-35-2}, dataset construction~\cite{2025-30,2025-36,2025-79-2,2025-94}, review comment generation~\cite{2025-21,2025-21-2,2025-21-4,2025-42}, question answering~\cite{SS1-15,SS1-15-1,SS1-15-2}, and the categorisation of developer-LM conversations~\cite{2024-25}.
+Given their transformative potential, LMs have been rapidly adopted within the MSR community, with a growing body of work exploring their use across a range of tasks, such as issue classification~\cite{2023-35,2023-35-1,2023-35-2}, dataset construction~\cite{2025-30,2025-36,2025-79-2,2025-94}, review comment generation~\cite{2025-21,2025-21-2,2025-21-4,2025-42}, question answering~\cite{SS1-15,SS1-15-1,SS1-15-2}, and the categorization of developer-LM conversations~\cite{2024-25}.
 Yet, several years after their introduction, the literature remains fragmented, and the overall impact of LMs on MSR is largely unexplored.
-The closest effort to synthesise this landscape is the work by De Martino et al.~\cite{DeMartino-arXiv25}, which, as part of a mixed-method study proposing a methodological framework, reviews 15 studies on the use of LLMs for MSR.
+Fan et al.~\cite{fan23-ICSEFOSE} surveyed the use of LLMs across software engineering and identified MSR as a promising application area, noting that it was natural to expect LLMs to play a significant role.
+However, they did not identify related studies at the time of their review in 2023.
+The closest effort to synthesize this landscape is the work by De Martino et al.~\cite{DeMartino-arXiv25}, which, as part of a mixed-method study proposing a methodological framework, reviews 15 studies on the use of LLMs for MSR.
 However, while valuable for understanding methodological practices, this work provides limited coverage of the broader research landscape---the aim of this work.

-In this article, we present a comprehensive survey on the use of LMs in MSR, covering 85 papers published between 2017 (when the Transformer architecture was introduced) and 2025.
+In this article, we present a comprehensive survey on the use of LMs in MSR, covering 177 papers published between 2017 (when the Transformer architecture was introduced) and 2026.
 The survey includes all types of LMs, irrespective of their size, thus encompassing LLMs.
-Our survey revolves around four research dimensions: the mining tasks supported by LMs, the data sources and artefacts used, the LMs employed and their evolution over time, and the extent to which studies enable reproducibility and reuse.
+Our survey revolves around four research dimensions: the mining tasks supported by LMs, the data sources and artifacts used, the LMs employed and their evolution over time, and the availability of supplementary resources and tools contributing to reproducibility and reuse.
 The complete list of reviewed publications is publicly available on a companion interactive website~\cite{Companion-website}.